Antibas/eaQHM-analysis-and-synthesis-in-Python/README.md

 ```

 ## How to Run
-A *main.py* file is provided, which executes **eaQHManalysis** on a speech signal, whose name is given as an input on the console and **eaQHMsynthesis** to the output of the former.
+A *main.py* file is provided, which executes **eaQHMAnalysisAndSynthesis** on a speech signal, whose name is given as an input on the console.
+The gender of the speaker may also be specified.
 A wav file *SA19.wav* is provided for you to try it.

 What you have to do is:
 1. Open *main.py*.
 2. Run the code.
-3. Give as input the name of the *.wav* file to be processed in the console.
+3. Give as input the name of the mono *.wav* file to be processed in the console.
 4. Specify the gender of the speaker ("male", "female" or other).
 You may also use "child" as an input.
 5. After the program terminates, a *\*filename\*_reconstructed.wav* file will be generated.